 Rehabilitation of land

-Under the Mining Act 1971 (the Act) the holder of a mining tenement is responsible for the rehabilitation of land disturbed by mining operations.
-The Department for Energy and Mining (DEM) is responsible for ensuring financial liabilities from unrehabilitated mining activities do not become the responsibility of the people of South Australia.
+Under the Mining Act 1971 (the Act) the holder of a tenement is responsible for the rehabilitation of land disturbed by mining and exploration operations.
+The Department for Energy and Mining (DEM) is responsible for ensuring financial liabilities from unrehabilitated mining and exploration activities do not become the responsibility of the people of South Australia.
 The Act provides a mechanism to ensure there are sufficient funds set aside to meet these potential liabilities in the form of financial assurance.

 Neither the lodgement of a bond nor the existence of the EARF negate the need for a tenement holder to meet their legal obligations relating to rehabilitation of disturbed land under the Act.